Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Numerical Experiments

 We let the APs send a downlink pilot at the first sample of the downlink period, i.e., at time $\tpl + \tu + \tg + 1$, of every slot.
-Whenever $L > 2$, we allocate powers for the calibration signals transmitted from the master AP as in~\eqref{eq:FPA_sync}.
-We choose the largest threshold $\lambda$ such that the graph $\setG$ remains connected and contains at least $M_{\min}$ ($\ge L -1$) edges.
-We color $\setG$ using an adaptation of the greedy Welsh–Powell algorithm~\cite{Welsh67}.
 The expectation $\Exop[\Delta_{k,\ell,i}]$ is computed over $10^3$ realizations of consecutive frames, and the \gls{CDF} or mean of the \gls{SE} is obtained over $200$ realizations of the AP/UE locations and shadow fading profiles.